Karnataka NEET UG Counselling 2026 Round 1: Registration, Dates, Merit List, Seat Matrix & Choice Filling

 Karnataka NEET Counselling Round 1: Process

-- Step 1: KEA will launch a list with the names of all of the applicants who have registered for the counselling of Karnataka NEET 2025.
+- Step 1: KEA will launch a list with the names of all of the applicants who have registered for the Karnataka NEET 2026 counselling.

 - Step 2: You must bring the required original documents along with their self-attested copies to the verification centre.
 After the verification, you will receive an acknowledgement slip.